skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ## 4th of Last Summer, 1501dy (early morning) {.date}

 The day is overcast.
 Above ground this church is destroyed.
-All that remains is a two-foot wall making the outline where the building once stood.
+All that remains is a two-foot wall marking the outline where the building once stood.
 The building was made from large stone block, and large pale stones are scattered throughout the tall grass.
 Inside, two sets of stairs (one on each side of the building) lead down into the earth.